Ukraine demands emergency UN meeting over Putin nuclear plan - KESQ

 Ukraine’s Foreign Ministry condemned the move in a statement Sunday and demanded an emergency meeting of the U.N.
 Security Council.

-“Ukraine expects effective action to counter the Kremlin’s nuclear blackmail by the U.K., China, the U.S. and France, including as permanent members of the U.N.
-Security Council, which have a special responsibility to prevent threats of aggression using nuclear weapons,” the statement read.
-“The world must be united against someone who endangers the future of human civilization.”
+“Ukraine expects effective action to counter the Kremlin’s nuclear blackmail by the U.K., China, the U.S. and France,” the statement read, saying these countries “have a special responsibility” regarding nuclear aggression.

+“The world must be united against someone who endangers the future of human civilization,” the statement said.

+Ukraine has not commented on Sunday’s explosion inside Russia.
+It left a crater about 15 meters (50 feet) in diameter and five meters deep (16 feet), according to media reports.

 On Saturday, Putin argued that Belarusian President Alexander Lukashenko has long asked to have nuclear weapons in his country again to counter NATO.
 Belarus shares borders with three NATO members — Latvia, Lithuania and Poland — and Russia used Belarusian territory as a staging ground to send troops into neighboring Ukraine on Feb.
 24, 2022.